froskie96/pundix_bonus_task/README.md

 ```
 https://fx-rest.functionx.io/cosmos/distribution/v1beta1/validators/{address}/commission
 ```
-It expects a address prefixed with fxvaloper.
+It expects an address prefixed with fxvaloper.
 The validator addresses I received are from these two endpoints
 ```
 https://fx-json.functionx.io/validators